cbg-ethz/graphClust_NeurIPS/README.md

 Simulations
 -----------

 **Figure 2** can be reproduced by running the script `simulations/figure_2-simulation.R`.
-Analogous, **Figure 4** in the appendix can be reproduced by running the script `simulations/figure_4-simulation.R`.
+Analogously, **Figure 4** in the appendix can be reproduced by running the script `simulations/figure_4-simulation.R`.
 The simulations can be modified and executed in the `simulations/cluster-scripts` folder.

 Pan-Cancer Data
 -----------